ebu/benchmarkstt/docs/tutorial.rst

 The BEER is useful to evaluate:

-*  the suitability of transcript files as input to a tagging system
+*  the suitability of transcript files as input to a tagging system,
 *  the performances of STT services on key entities depending on the contexts, for instance highlights and players names for sport events,
 *  the performances of a list of entities automatically selected in the reference text by TF/IDF approach which intend to reflect how important a word is.